Locate a grave MUSEUM OF THE FALLEN

 Swissair

-Once nicknamed the Flying Bank for its stability, it collapsed when a debt-fueled buying spree ran out of cash.
+Once nicknamed the Flying Bank for its stability, Switzerland's flag carrier collapsed on 2 October 2001 when its debt-fueled Hunter Strategy ran out of cash.

 1931 CE died 2002 CE · 71 years